Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Introduction

-The majority of work is concerned with computing outer-approximations, where the most prominent approaches for linear systems are based on set propagation \cite{Girard2005,Althoff2010a,Frehse2011}.
-These methods evaluate the analytical solution for linear systems in a set-based manner to propagate reachable sets forward in time, which can be done in two different ways: One can propagate the sets either from the previous step or from the start set.
-The latter method avoids the so-called \emph{wrapping effect}, i.e., the amplification of over-approximation errors over subsequent steps, at the cost of reduced computational efficiency with respect to the former method \cite{LeGuernic2010}.
-An alternative to set propagation is to compute the reachable set using simulations \cite{Donze2007,Dang2008}.
-Moreover, special techniques have been developed recently to facilitate the analysis of large-scale systems.
-One strategy \cite{Bogomolov2018} is to decompose the system into several weakly-coupled blocks to reduce the computational effort, while another group \cite{Althoff2019,Bak2019} computes the reachable set in a lower-dimensional Krylov subspace that captures the main dynamics of interest.
-Inner-approximation algorithms have been researched for systems with piecewise-constant inputs based on set propagation \cite{Girard2006}, piecewise-affine systems based on linear matrix inequalities \cite{Hamadeh2008}, and time-varying linear systems based on ellipsoidal inner-approximations to parametric integrals \cite{Kurzhanski2000}.
-Other approaches compute inner-approximations by extraction from outer-approximations \cite{Kochdumper2020d} or for projected dimensions \cite{Goubault2019}---despite being designed for nonlinear dynamics, these works can still compete with the aforementioned specialized approaches for linear systems due to their relative recency.
+Most work is concerned with computing outer-approximations, where the most prominent approaches for linear systems are based on set propagation \cite{Girard2005,Althoff2010a,Frehse2011}.
+These methods evaluate the analytical solution for linear systems in a set-based manner and iteratively propagate the resulting reachable sets forward in time.
+One can propagate the sets from the previous step or the initial set.
+The latter method avoids the so-called wrapping effect \cite{LeGuernic2010}, i.e., the amplification of outer-approximation errors over subsequent steps, but deals less efficiently with time-varying inputs.
+An alternative to set propagation is to compute the reachable set using widened trajectories from simulation runs \cite{Donze2007,Dang2008}.
+Moreover, special techniques have been developed recently to facilitate the analysis of high-dimensional systems.
+One strategy is to decompose the system into several decoupled/weakly-coupled blocks to reduce the computational effort \cite{Kaynama2011-IJC,Bogomolov2018}, while another group computes the reachable set in a lower-dimensional Krylov subspace that captures the dominant dynamical behavior \cite{Althoff2019,Bak2019}.
+Inner-approximation algorithms have been researched for systems with piecewise-constant inputs based on set propagation \cite{Girard2006}, piecewise-affine systems based on linear matrix inequalities \cite{Hamadeh2008}, and time-varying linear systems based on ellipsoidal inner-approximations to parametric integrals \cite{Kurzhanskiy2000}.
+Other approaches compute inner-approximations by extraction from outer-approximations \cite{Kochdumper2020d} or for projected dimensions \cite{Goubault2019}---despite being designed for nonlinear dynamics, these works can still compete with the aforementioned specialized approaches for linear systems due to their recency.